damioresegun/Sulawesi_microbiome/README.md

 	- Plasmids
 	- Virus
 Classification confirmation is carried out using the reference **SILVA** database **or** a curated/custom SILVA database
+### Quick Installation
+The quickest means of installation can be carried out using the associated YAML files to create suitable conda environments.
+Full instructions of how to carry this out is given in the [Installation](https://github.com/damioresegun/Sulawesi_microbiome/wiki/Installation) page.
 ### Full Installation
 For full installation instructions, please go to the [Installation](https://github.com/damioresegun/Sulawesi_microbiome/wiki/Installation) page.
 This page will provide full scope information of the necessary steps required to install the tools and packages utilised in NanoMetaPipe.
 ## Quick Start